coldfusioncsr/mega/README.md

 |--|--|--|--|--|--|--|
 |Tokens|170+70(PC)|80/130|140|390/440+70(PC)|9945/11220+1050|11700/13200+2100|

-1. Wildcard for Showdown, win/lose ratio is 1:2.
-You should be able to complete 50 races of Showdown per hour when Refuelling by watching passive Ad, comparably 80 races of Showdown per hour when refuelling for 20 Gold Coins.
+1. Wildcard for Showdown, win to lose ratio is 1:2.
+You should be able to complete 50 races of Showdown per hour when Refuelling by watching passive Ad or 80 races of Showdown per hour when refuelling for 20 Gold Coins.
 To complete 2 Showdown events, you would need to spend 13-20 hours.
 2. Wildcard for Live races with swap &#x1F501; &#x1F502; &#x1F503; &#x1F504;, win/lose ratio is 1:1.

 |Intensive <-|Balanced|-> Extensive|